It Can Only Get Better

 "It Can Only Get Better" is an English language song by Swedish singer Amy Diamond.
 It was written by Gustav Jonsson, Tommy Tysper and Marcus Sepehrmanesh and appears in Amy Diamond's second album Still Me Still Now.
-The song was released by Amy Diamond as a single reaching #19 in Sverigetopplistan, the Swedish Singles Chart at end of 2006 (week 50 chart).
+The song was released by Amy Diamond as a single reaching number 19 in Sverigetopplistan, the Swedish Singles Chart at end of 2006 (week 50 chart).

 Charts

 Charice version

 The song was covered by Filipino singer Charice, now known as Jake Zyrus, for his self-titled extended play.
 It was then released as his first commercial single.